The Mediation Process

 The benefits of mediation

 Mediation offers a flexible and empowering route to resolving disputes, enabling outcomes that can be more creative, practical and far-reaching than those available through the courts.
-It places control firmly in the hands of the participants, who shape both the process and any resolution, and it can achieve results far more quickly than litigation, allowing parties to move forward sooner.
+It places control firmly in the hands of the parties.
 Mediation is confidential and without prejudice, significantly reducing stress, cost, risk and potential reputational exposure.
 It provides a safe, neutral environment in which parties can test the reality of their positions, reassess risk and openly express the impact of events without judgment.
 Importantly, participation is voluntary throughout, and there is no obligation on anyone to reach or accept a settlement.

 When to use mediation?